-I started reading “The Life Changing Magic of Tidying Up” and per the book I gathered up all my clothes.
+I started reading “The Life Changing Magic of Tidying Up” and per the book, I gathered up all my clothes.
 ALL of them, from the closet, from the drawers, from the off season box, and from my large mending basket.
 It was in that basket that I found a pair of pants I had forgotten about.
-They were in the basket because the fit didn’t flatter any part of me but I still loved the color so I hung onto them (and I actually bought them new which you may related to the emotional stress of tossing something “you paid good money for”.
-Of course, if you never use it then that’s tossing away the money too).
+They were in the basket because the fit didn’t flatter any part of me but I still loved the color so I hung onto them (and I actually bought them new.
+Maybe you can relate to the emotional stress I felt.
+The idea of tossing something “you paid good money for”.
+Of course, if you never use the thing you paid good money for then that’s tossing away money too).

 Because I was in need of a recovery project, and because it was fresh in my mind, I decided to give those pants a makeover and since many of us have similar pants buried in our closet, and since it’s a hassle to go shopping for new pants (and costly) I wanted to show you how easy this fix is.
 My pants were baggy all over but just by taking out the excess fabric from the outside leg seam you can de-sag the butt and trim out the hips and legs.
 If the waistband is large but not huge we can fix that too with the side seams.

 If it’s been awhile since you’ve had the pants on, put them on and analyze the fit.
 Pinch a little of the side seams out with your hands and see if that helps the pants look better.
 If it’s a “yes” then this method is going to work for those pants.
 Yay!